mridoni/gixsql/README.md

 Make sure that the preprocessor (gixpp) is in your path, then preprocess the COBOL source file:

-	gixpp -e -S -I. -ext ".,*.cpy,*.CPY" -i TEST001.cbl -o TEST001.cbsql
+	gixpp -e -S -I. -ext ".,*.cpy,*.CPY" -i TEST001.cbl -o TEST001.cbsql gixsql TEST001.cbl TEST001.cbsql -S -I. -ext ".,*.cpy,*.CPY"

 where:

-- -e : preprocess for ESQL (mandatory for preprocessing)
+- `-e `: preprocess for ESQL (mandatory for preprocessing)
-- -S : use static calls when emitting GixSQL library calls (this is the mode to be normally used)
+- `-S`: use static calls when emitting GixSQL library calls (this is the mode to be normally used)
-- -I. : use the curent directory for included COPY files (SQLCA is included from GixSQL's own directory)
+- `-I.`: use the current directory for included COPY files (SQLCA is included from GixSQL's own directory)
-- -ext ".,.cpy,.CPY" : look for COPY files having one of these extensions (comma-separated list)
+- `-ext ".,.cpy,.CPY"`: look for COPY files having one of these extensions (comma-separated list)
-- -i and -o : input and output file paths
+- `-i` and `-o`: input and output file paths

 Another interesting option is `--picx-as`: this indicates how standard `PIC(X)` fields should be treated when sent to the DBMS.
 There are three possible options:

 - `char`: treat `PIC(X)` fields as standard `CHAR` fields (preserving trailing spaces)
-- `charf`: (synonimous for `char`)
+- `charf`: (synonymous for `char`)
 - `varchar`: treat `PIC(X)` fields as `VARCHAR` fields (remove trailing spaces)

 *Please note that this does NOT affect variable-length groups, whose data part (by default the sub-field having an `-ARR` suffix) is always output with the length specified in the corresponding length indicator field.*

 If all goes well, you can compile the preprocessed file `TEST001.cbsql`:

     cobc -x TEST001.cbsql -L <GIXSQL_LIB_DIR> -llibgixsql